First snowfall hits, a good time to check your heating system

 By the time the snow hit on Monday, crews had already treated many main roads and emergency routes.

 “We have over 60 trucks.
 We are fully staffed.
-We have all the salt sand mix, so we are ready for whatever any storm this season throws at us,” said City of Wichita Communications Manager Megan Lovely.
+We have all the salt sand mix, so we are ready for whatever any storm this season throws at us,” said Megan Lovely, City of Wichita communications manager.

 But it’s not just the roads being treated.
 People are making sure their heaters are ready too.

-“As soon as it got cold, the phones lit up,” said Dan’s Heating and Cooling General Manager, Mike McDowell.
+“As soon as it got cold, the phones lit up,” said Mike McDowell, Dan’s Heating and Cooling general manager.

 Dan’s Heating and Cooling saw at least 20 customers without heat on Monday.